-4-1) The agent and Access Manager

-have been installed on the same4-1) Enable Port Check Functionality.
-For more information about

-performing this task, see "Enabling Port Check Functionality in

-I2EE Agents" on page 102.

-Appendix C • Iroubleshooting a DEE Agent Deployment in Policy Agent 2.2153153

-might not be setting the HOST header

-correctly when redirected from Access

-Manager to the agent.153

-Possible Cause Troubleshooting Solution 4-2) The resource is protected by a J2EE declarative security constraint which is not being evaluated correctly and the server is trying to display form-error-page, which does not exist within the application.
-4-2) Make sure that the resource specified by form-error-page in the web application's web.xml deployment descriptor actually exist within the application.
-4-3) The resource is being accessed by a legacy browser such as Netscape 4.x and during the installation of the agent no valid value was entered for agent application URI field.
-4-3) Reinstall the agent and specify a valid agent application URI value.
-4-4) The agent is operating in the CDSSO mode and no valid value was entered for the primary application context path field during agent installation.
-4-4) Reinstall the agent and specify a valid primary application context path.
+- 4-1) The agent and Access Manager have been installed on the same machine and the browser being used might not be setting the HOST header correctly when redirected from Access Manager to the agent. - 4-1) Enable Port Check Functionality.
+For more information about performing this task, see "Enabling Port Check Functionality in J2EE Agents" on page 106. - 4-2) The resource is protected by a J2EE declarative security constraint which is not being evaluated correctly and the server is trying to display form-error-page, which does not exist within the application. - 4-2) Make sure that the resource specified by form-error-page in the web application's web. xml deployment descriptor actually exists within the application. - 4-3) The resource is being accessed by a legacy browser such as Netscape 4.x and during the installation of the agent no valid value was entered for agent application URI field. - 4-3) Reinstall the agent and specify a valid agent application URI value. - 4-4) The agent is operating in the CDSSO mode and no valid value was entered for the primary application context path field during agent installation. - 4-4) Reinstall the agent and specify a valid primary application context path.

 5) Symptom: When Access Manager is SSL Enabled, the agent denies access to all resources.
-Possible Cause Troubleshooting Solution